tkonopka/shrt/README.md

 It is important for code to be legible - this helps in understanding and maintaining previous work.
-However, some commands or sequences of commands sometimes occur so often that one can wish for shorthand notation.
+However, some commands or sequences of commands occur so often that one can wish for shorthand notation.
 This package is a collection of such shorthand functions that trade some expressivity in function names for typing convenience.

-For example, I personally write tables to files using options set `quote=F, col.names=T, row.names=F, sep='\t'`.
+For example, writing tab-separated tables to files requires calling `write.table()` with options `quote=F, col.names=T, row.names=F, sep='\t'`.
 This package thus implements a function `wtht()` that achieves these common settings by default and thus shortens code substantially.

 Many of the function in this package are similar to `wtht()` in that they are relatively simple wrappers for existing R functions.
 Some of the functions,